BiomedicalMachineLearning/SpatialKidney/CellTypeAnnotation/README.md

 # will save a file /path/to/SeuratSpatialAnalysisPipeline.R
 ```

-Users wishing to run the cell cycle prediction step will need to download the `mouse.cc.genes.Rdata` file and update the path to the `load("/path/to/mouse.cc.genes.Rdata")` line.
+Users wishing to run the cell cycle prediction step will need to download the `mouse.cc.genes.Rdata` file and update the path in the `load("/path/to/mouse.cc.genes.Rdata")` line.